The administration app for clubs, groups, teams and associations.

 It is not legally mandatory for clubs to keep records, but the obligation to do so may be specified in the club's statutes.
 Whether mandatory or not, logging has significant advantages in terms of the traceability of decisions.

-There are 3 types of protocols: result repot, process report and verbatim report.
+There are 3 types of protocols: resolution log, history log and word log.
 The decision as to which type to choose depends on the complexity of the topics discussed.

 A club protocol is always suitable when important topics are discussed and important decisions are made.
 The most common use cases are general meetings and board meetings.